hmunye/tcp/tcp-tun/README.md

 The script will:

-- Compile the crate in release mode
+- Compile the crate in release mode by default
 - Set `CAP_NET_ADMIN` privileges for the binary
 - Create a TUN device (`tun0`) and bring it up
 - Assign the local IP `10.0.0.1/32` to the TUN device and configure a peer IP of `10.0.0.2`